isc-projects/isc-dnssec-guide/doc/validation.rst

                    R1AkUTV74bU=";
    };

-You could, of course, decide to manage this key manually yourself.
+You can, of course, decide to manage this key manually yourself.
-First, you need to make sure that your ``dnssec-validation`` is set to <yes> rather than <auto>:
+First, you need to make sure that ``dnssec-validation`` is set to *yes* rather than *auto*:

 ::